 Visitors will have to come in to schedule a visit.
 Visitors cannot sign up or reserve a visit via phone.
 Only twelve (12) incarcerated individuals are allowed in the visit room per session.

 All visitors must adhere to all directions and guidance as provided by security staff.
-Guidance will include, but not be limited to; social distancing guidelines and personal protective equipment requirements.
 Refusal to comply with any directives will result in the denial and/or termination of the visitation session.

-There will not be any physical contact permitted between an incarcerated individual and their visitor.
+Visitors will only be permitted to a closed mouth kiss and a quick embrace with the incarcerated individual at the beginning and ending of the visit.
 Violation of this rule will result in an immediate termination of the visit and the visitor may be banned from future visits.

 There is only one (1) booth visit room.
 A maximum of one (1) incarcerated individual and their visitor(s) is allowed at a time.